ITIL® Foundation

 • Types of metrics (technology metrics, process metrics, service metrics)

 This chapter explains how the service management processes contribute to the ITIL service lifecycle.
-The purpose, objectives, scope, basic concepts, activities and interfaces for four of the core processes, and for eighteen of the remaining processes is also explained.
+The purpose, objectives, scope, basic concepts, activities and interfaces for core processes, and for eighteen of the remaining processes, are explained.

 Service Strategy